nyeineiei/ImageDownloaderApp/README.md

     Running the App
     Launch the app.

+### User Guide
+The app will show the list for the features availables: ConcurrentImageDownloaderApp + Smart Receipt Scanner Select the feature and explore :)
 The app will start downloading random images from an API (https://picsum.photos) and display them in a list.
+(ConcurrentImageDownloaderApp)
 A progress bar will show the download progress for each image in real-time.
+(ConcurrentImageDownloaderApp) Upload the image and wait the categorized results (Smart Receipt Scanner)

-# Project Structure
+# Project Structure for Concurrency Image Downloader
 * ImageDownloader.swift: Contains the logic for downloading images using URLSession and managing download progress.
 * ImageDownloadManager.swift: Manages concurrent downloads using TaskGroup and stores images in an NSCache.
 * ImageListViewModel.swift: View model for managing image downloads and tracking progress.
 * ImageListView.swift: SwiftUI view for displaying images and their download progress.
-* ConcurrentImageDownloaderApp.swift: Entry point for the app, responsible for setting up the root view.
+* Home.swift: Entry point for the app, responsible for setting up the root view.

 # Design Decisions
 ### Concurrency: